AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassTypeExtensions/New_InternalLink.md

 SystemUnitClassTypeExtensions.New_InternalLink Method
 =====================================================
-AutomationML 2.1 APIInserts a new InternalLink as the first InternalLink if nothing else if explicit defined.
+Inserts a new InternalLink as the first InternalLink if nothing else if explicit defined.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)